‘From your military dress, I can see that you have come directly from the road. You need to bathe and change your clothes. Please follow me.’

-John Stanley-10 June 1355
+John Stanley-10th June 1355

-In the Early evening, having seen their horses comfortably and securely stabled, John and Piers approached the south-west gate of the chateau up the steeply sloping causeway.
+In the early evening, having seen their horses comfortably and securely stabled, John and Piers approached the south-west gate of the Château up the steeply sloping causeway.

-Above the guardhouse one structure after another clung to the side of the rock, eventually merging with the castle proper one hundred feet above them.
+Above the guardhouse one structure after another clung to the side of the rock, eventually merging with the main chateau one hundred feet above them.

 After a short climb, they found themselves in a second courtyard and facing a large double door.
 Alongside the door, the narrow spiral staircase continued up to the chateau above.

 Alyse smiled.
 ‘From your military dress, I can see that you have come directly from the road.
 You need to bathe and change your clothes.
 Please follow me.’

-It was already getting dark inside the castle, so she lit a torch before leading them up another staircase.
+It was already getting dark inside the chateau, so she lit a torch before leading them up another staircase.
 She knocked on a door.
 When it opened, Lady Eleanor appeared resplendent in evening dress.

 ‘Ahhh!
 John and Piers.’
 She gave them each a kiss on both cheeks but for John, she included a special third kiss and a strong hug of his shoulders.